Announcing 360@CACC, a public/private partnership serving Chicago's homeless and at-risk dog and cat population.

 Rescuing Parvo-Positive Puppies from CACC

-PAWS Chicago has committed to transferring and treating parvovirus positive puppies as the PAWS Medical Center capacity permits.
+PAWS Chicago is transferring and treating parvovirus positive puppies as the PAWS Medical Center capacity permits.
 The PAWS Chicago Nan & Wayne Kocourek Medical Center has the isolation suites to contain the virus, and is one of the few homeless pet hospitals able to treat parvo with the groundbreaking new Canine Parvovirus Monoclonal Antibody (CPMA), giving them the best chance to survive the often fatal disease.

 Developing Robust Adoption & Volunteer Programs at CACC